What You Need to Know About Buying Land in Florida

 Let’s look at wetlands first.
 Wetlands are a marsh or swamp-like ecosystem, where the soil is always covered by water.
 Have you ever heard the saying God created the world, but the Dutch created the Netherlands?

 The Netherlands is below sea level, almost all of it could be wetlands, but the Dutch are constantly pumping water moving water back to the ocean.
 This will be your life if you try to build on wetlands in Florida.
 You will constantly be fighting back water, and it will be very expensive to mitigate that water elsewhere.

-You also have to watch out for damaging existing wells by building on wetlands, you would have to get special permits from the county, it’s a lot of work.
-Unless you are head over heels in love with the property, we don’t recommend buying property designated as wetlands.
+You also have to watch out for damaging existing wells by building on wetlands, In that case, you would have to get special permits from the county and that a lot of work.
+Unless you are head over heels in love with the property, I don’t recommend buying property designated as wetlands.

 You can check on the US Fish and Wildlife Service website map with the address of the property to see if it’s in a wetlands - click here for the mapper.